 So…I think when September 11th happened, it felt like I had to just change my priorities.
 Like, I've got to do what I want to do, and what pleases me…I just had to be happy, you know?

-Exactly!
-It did that for everyone, I think, to greater and lesser degrees.
-You did commercial work and music videos and stuff for how long?
+Okay, so… you did commercial work and music videos and stuff for how long before…

-For about fifteen years.
-I've been doing weddings now since about 2001.
-That was a whole thing of getting a website… because my agency didn't want to do weddings at all.
-So I broke off and started doing weddings, and I really liked it.
+BETSY: For about fifteen years.
+And I've been doing weddings now since about 2001.
+And that was like a whole thing of getting a website… because my agency didn't want to do weddings at all.
+So I just broke off and started doing weddings, and I really liked it.

-The tagline for my business is, "the most beautiful version of you."
-When I talk to a bride-to-be about the look she wants to go for….we start out by doing a trial run where she gets to try different looks, a couple weeks or a couple months before the wedding.
-I take pictures of her after we try each look, and then I print them for her right there.
-And she can take the pictures home with her and decide the look that she wants to go with, and if she wants to work with me.
-But also, she gets to see how her makeup reads for the camera-- because they don't realize, even if you never wear makeup on a regular basis, that you have to have some on to look good on camera.
+BETSY: Well, one thing that's really great about it is that I'm finally doing…like, my tagline for my business is "the most beautiful version of you."
+So I feel like when I talk to a bride-to-be, and we're talking about the look she wants to go for….we start out by doing a trial run where she gets to try different looks.
+A couple weeks before the wedding, or a couple months before the wedding.
+And I take pictures of her after we try each look, and then I print them for her right there.
+And she can take the pictures home with her and decide the look that she wants to go with, or if she wants to work with me.
+But also, she gets to see how her makeup reads for the camera-- because they don't realize that you have to have, even if you never wear makeup on a regular basis, that you have to have some on to look good on camera.
 Your pictures are your memory of the day.
 And you're wearing white, usually, and that has a tendency to wash everybody out.
-I tell her to come with a camisole or a tank top that's the same color as her dress, and bring whatever she needs as far as…if she's going to be wearing a veil, or whatever.
-I shoot her from all different angles.
-I'm not a photographer, but I figure if she'll look good in my pictures, she'll look good with a professional. (laughs) And if she's not used to wearing, say, lashes…I use individual false lashes just to give her a little bit of a lift.
+I tell them to come with a camisole or a tank top that's the same color as her dress, and bring whatever she needs to bring as far as…if she's going to be wearing a veil, or whatever.
+So I shoot her from all different angles.
+And I'm a terrible photographer, but I figure if she'll look good in my pictures, she'll look good with a professional. (laughs) But it does give her an idea.
+And if she's not used to wearing, say, lashes…I use individual false lashes just to give her a little bit of a lift.
 They feel real; you don't even know that you have them on.